-Approximately 14.1 million adults in the United States are living with alcoholism.
-7.9% of these individuals have received treatment.
+Approximately 14.1 million adults in the United States are married to an alcoholic/married to a dry drunk.
 This leaves the majority of individuals struggling with their addiction.

 Living with an alcoholic can be challenging, and can lead to a marriage falling apart.
 One thing we know is that for some couples, staying in the relationship can be unhealthy and quite harmful.

 A common behavior of someone addicted to alcohol is that they are focused on their next drink.
 As a result, the emotional and other needs of their partner and family members are often neglected which can add to the demise of a relationship.

 When drinking is a priority, a person can lose interest in family time, not attend important events, forget events and anniversary’s and become angry or annoyed when others criticize their drinking.
 These behaviors can lead to resentments which can be harmful to a relationship,married to an alcoholic

 Chances are, if you believe that your spouse has an addiction to alcohol, that you have had a feeling that something was not quite right for some time.
 Maybe you feel a sense of guilt for their drinking.
 There comes a time when you have to accept the situation you are in, and decide how you want to move forward.